aloutfi/twitter_to_mastodon/README.md

 My primary use case of Twitter has always been discovering new techniques, tools, platforms, languages, frameworks, and trends within the open-source community.
 If these conversations happen in places other than Twitter, it is in my best interest to participate in them.

 At the time of writing this, the argument of needing to decide between Twitter or Mastodon is a false dichotomy.
-Twitter operates at a much larger scale and is its own class of supersystems.
+Twitter operates at a much larger scale and is in its own class of supersystems.
 Further analysis will need to be done on the health of Twitter's user base and whether there is a trend of exiting Chapel Perilous.

 This collection of scribbles represents the ongoing body of work and research into the viability of Mastadon as a platform to replace my primary use case of Twitter.